 This is the part where I tell you which of these qualifies as hands-down the best dog bed for dogs with arthritis.

 If you’ve been here before, you know what comes next: it depends!

 On what?
 Well, your budget for one thing.
-If you have an infinite dog bed budget, I say get the OMG.
-You can’t go wrong there.
+If you have a budget between $200-500, go with the BigBarker.

 Got a teeny budget?
 I know the feeling.
 If you have under $100 to spend and your dog is fairly mellow, go with the Brindle.

 Do you have any of these?
 What is your pick for the best dog bed for dogs with arthritis?
 Share below!